Do I Have ADHD?

 What are the most common signs of ADHD in adults?

-These can look different from childhood ADHD, which is why many adults are missed or misdiagnosed.
+These patterns can look different from childhood ADHD, which is why many adults aren’t identified earlier.

 How do I know if I should get an ADHD evaluation?

-• you’ve struggled with focus your whole life
+• have struggled with focus for many years

-• daily tasks take more energy than they should
+• feel like everyday tasks take more energy than they “should”

 Do I need an ADHD diagnosis before starting counseling?